Excellencedev/golem-ai/README.md

 **Note**: `cargo make` command build, release-build, build-portable, release-build-portable, wit, build-test-components, can be used with
 `cargo make <command> <module>` to target only the selected module. (e.g. `cargo make build llm`, `cargo make wit video`)

-The `test` directory contains a **Golem application** for testing various features of the LLM, WebSearch, Video and Search components.
+The `test` directory contains a **Golem application** for testing various features of the LLM, WebSearch, Video, Search, TTS, and STT components.
 Check [the Golem documentation](https://learn.golem.cloud/quickstart) to learn how to install Golem and `golem-cli` to run these tests.